University of Newcastle

 Recognition of Prior Learning

-The University of Newcastle wants to help you fast track your degree and recognising your prior study is just one way they can do that.
-If your application is successful you can reduce the number of courses you need to study, saving you time and money.
+If you have previously studied or have relevant work experience, you may be eligible for recognition of prior learning.
+If your application is successful, you can reduce the number of courses you need to study, saving you time and money.
 Contact the university for more information.

 Outcomes